Cole-Codemann/SIMD-GPU-Core/README.md

 | Peak ALU Throughput | 1,596 MIOPS (99.8% of theoretical) |
 | Memory BW (concurrent) | 709 MB/s |
 | Memory BW (sequential) | 172 MB/s |
+All three benchmark kernels are memory-bound.
+Detailed analysis is in the Performance and Roofline sections.

 ## Terminology Note
 Before diving in, there are many different sources out there that call different components of the GPU different names, with NVIDIA being one of the more popular.
 I will define what each terminology means to me, as taken from some sources, but for those more familiar with NVIDIA terminology here is a quick comparison table.
 One thing to note is that although I use the term lane instead of thread, I still use SIMT (Single Instruction, Multiple Thread) due to it's prevalence and recent increase of usage over the old term SIMD (Single Instruction, Multiple Data).